List of Sega Pico games

 This is a list of released games for the Sega Pico video game console.
 The list is sorted by games alphabetically along with their developer and publisher.

-It does not include games released for the system's successor, Advanced Pico Beena.
+An additional list of games released for the system's successor, Advanced Pico Beena, is also provided.

 As of January 2015, the total number of games released for the console is unknown, however, over 300 games were released for it.